Étude

-An étude (/ˈeɪtjuːd/; /fr/) or study is an instrumental musical composition designed to provide practice material for perfecting a particular musical skill.
+An étude (/ˈeɪtjuːd/; /fr/) or study is an instrumental, usually short musical composition designed to provide practice material for perfecting a particular musical skill.
 The tradition of writing études emerged in the early 19th century with the rapidly growing popularity of the piano.
 Of the vast number of études from that era, some are still used as teaching material (particularly pieces by Carl Czerny and Muzio Clementi), and a few, by major composers such as Frédéric Chopin, Franz Liszt and Claude Debussy, achieved a place in today's concert repertory. Études written in the 20th century include those related to traditional ones (György Ligeti) and those that require wholly unorthodox technique (John Cage).

 19th century

 Piano

+During the 19th century, it was quite popular for composers to write studies, with composer Howard Ferguson saying that "almost every 19th-century pianist-composer wrote studies."

 Studies, lessons, and other didactic instrumental pieces composed before the 19th century are extremely varied, without any established genres.
 Domenico Scarlatti's 30 Essercizi per gravicembalo ("30 Exercises for harpsichord", 1738) do not differ in scope from his other keyboard works, and J.S.
 Bach's four volumes of Clavier-Übung ("keyboard practice") contain everything from simple organ duets to the extensive and difficult Goldberg Variations.

 The situation changed in the early 19th century.
 Instruction books with exercises became very common.
 Of particular importance were collections of "studies" by Johann Baptist Cramer (published between 1804 and 1810), early parts of Muzio Clementi's Gradus ad Parnassum (1817–26), numerous works by Carl Czerny, Maria Szymanowska's Vingt exercises et préludes (c.
 1820), and Ignaz Moscheles' Studien Op.
 70 (1825–26).
 However, with the late parts of Clementi's collection and Moscheles' Charakteristische Studien Op.
 95 (1836–37) the situation began to change, with both composers striving to create music that would both please the audiences in concert and serve as a good teaching tool.
 Such a combination of didactic and musical value in a study is sometimes referred to as a concert study.